ishitatsuyuki/acominer/README.md

 ## IMPORTANT

-acominer requires an AMD graphics card running Linux to run.
+- acominer requires an AMD graphics card running Linux to run.
 **acominer does not support other setups.**
+- TLS is not supported for now.
+Make sure you connect to an unencrypted port.

 ## Running